jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8jesgxj65q39kmice8o8.PNG)

-Click on http://localhost:5006/app and enter a prompt to chat with the model...
+Click on http://localhost:5006/app to launch the Web UI in a browser and enter a prompt to chat with the model...

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9t2nhkpni8o43a2kx0v2.gif)